Want to join AIB from Ulster Bank or KBC Bank?

-Step 2: Follow the steps on screen to set up Strong Customer Authentication on the AIB Mobile app.
+Step 2.
+Follow the steps on screen to set up Strong Customer Authentication on the AIB app.
 This is an extra layer of security to confirm that it’s you that’s using your account.

-Step 5: Download all of your previous statements from your old bank and list all of your existing direct debits and standing orders.
-These could include your mortgage payments, local property tax, insurance premiums, utility bills and any other regular payments.
+Step 5.
+Download all of your previous statements from your old bank and make a list of all your existing direct debits and standing orders like mortgage payments, local property tax, insurance premiums, utility bills and any other regular payments.

-Step 6: For some services on Internet Banking you’ll need a Card Reader.
-You can order a card reader in the ‘services and settings’ tab on AIB Internet Banking.
+Step 7.
+For some services on Internet Banking you’ll need a Card Reader.
+You can order a card reader in the ‘services and setting’ tab on AIB Internet Banking.
 If you’re an Ulster Bank Customer you can use your existing card reader.

 Step 8.
 Set up new payees and standing orders on your new AIB account on a day when payments aren’t being made into and out of your old account.
 You can do this easily on AIB Internet Banking by using your Card Reader.